stevencasteel/Box-Battle/src/entities/README.md

 -   **Components (`health_component.gd`, etc.)**: Child nodes that encapsulate a single area of responsibility (e.g., managing health, handling input).
 They operate on the shared `Data Resource`.
 -   **States (`state_move.gd`, etc.)**: Classes that define specific behaviors.
 The active state is managed by the Context Node.

+Components communicate with their owner by emitting signals, which the context node listens for and reacts to.
+This keeps the component's responsibility focused solely on its own logic.

 ## Adding a New State

 1. Create a new script in the entity's `states` directory that inherits from `PlayerState` or `BossState`.